 Rule Conversion🔗

 rsigma backend convert translates Sigma rules into queries for a specific log analytics backend.
-Instead of evaluating rules against live events, conversion produces query strings that you can run against an existing log store: PostgreSQL/TimescaleDB, LynxDB, and any future backend that implements the Backend trait.
+Instead of evaluating rules against live events, conversion produces query strings that you can run against an existing log store: PostgreSQL/TimescaleDB, LynxDB, Fibratus, and any future backend that implements the Backend trait.
 This is the right path for historical threat hunting and for retroactive coverage testing against months of already-collected logs.

-This page covers the two production backends, their output formats and backend options, multi-table correlation, and the workflow for integrating converted queries into Grafana, dashboards, or SOAR playbooks.
+This page covers the production backends, their output formats and backend options, multi-table correlation, and the workflow for integrating converted queries into Grafana, dashboards, or SOAR playbooks.

 When to convert instead of evaluate🔗